- Calendar of Events

 Back to Top

-Mary McDermott, MSN, RN, APRN, NE-BC, is Chief Nursing Officer at Phelps Memorial Hospital Center where she oversees all inpatient and outpatient care services that employ nursing staff.
+Mary McDermott, MSN, RN, APRN, NE-BC, is Senior VP of Patient Care Services and Chief Nursing Officer at Phelps Memorial Hospital Center, where she oversees all inpatient and outpatient care services that employ nursing staff.
 She is accountable for more than 500 employees and has administrative oversight for the hospital’s operational and service excellence mandates.

 Prior to coming to Phelps, Mary was Assistant VP of Nursing at the Hospital for Special Surgery in Manhattan for six years, where she developed and implemented strategic plans for nursing, including building, equipment, technology, performance improvement and patient care programs.
 From 2003 -2007, she was Administrative Director of Nursing and Director of Nursing, Professional Practice Programs, also at Hospital for Special Surgery.